 Have some leftover hummus?
 Then it’s the perfect time to make a tasty chickpea and hummus salad for dinner.
 This meal is the best combination of creamy hummus, crunchy bread, and fresh herbs and vegetables.
 It’s also vegan-friendly!

 Chickpea Fateh is a traditional Lebanese dish that involves delicious layers of chickpeas and fried bread in yogurt and tahini sauce.
 I used to have this almost every day for breakfast when I was a child back in Lebanon.
 The tahini paste is a delicious addition to the yogurt sauce, but depending on the region in which you grew up, you may or may not include it in your recipe.

 The best part about this savoury dish is that you can prepare all the elements ahead of time and assemble them later.
 Adding the tahini to the yogurt sauce is something I like to do, not everyone does it.
 Nevertheless, those that tasted my Chicken Fatteh loved it especially for that extra boost of flavour.

-These brussels sprouts drizzled with tahini sauce and garnished with slivered almonds make a delightful vegan side dish.
-If you’re one of those people who don’t know if they like brussels sprouts or not, I advise you to try this.
+These brussel sprouts drizzled with tahini sauce and garnished with slivered almonds make a delightful vegan side dish.
+If you’re one of those people who don’t know if they like brussel sprouts or not, I advise you to try this.

 This is one of the easiest recipes you’ll come across: the tahini sauce won’t take you more than 5 minutes to make, and the rest of the cooking is done entirely in the oven.
 If you’re vegan or you have a friend that is, this is a must-try.